Can I Change My Plea After Pleading Guilty?

 Many people charged with criminal offences decide to plead guilty for a variety of reasons.
-The Crown may have offered them a lighter sentence if they plead guilty; they might have wanted to spare their loved ones from having to testify; they may not have been able to afford a lawyer or qualified for legal aid and therefore not felt they were in a position to have a trial; or most commonly, they may have simply been guilty and wanted to take responsibility.
+The Crown may have offered them a lighter sentence if they plead guilty; they might have wanted to spare their loved ones from having to testify; they may not have been able to afford a lawyer or qualified for legal aid and, therefore, not felt they were in a position to have a trial; or most commonly, they may have simply been guilty and wanted to take responsibility.
 However, often after a guilty plea is entered in court, there is some delay (of weeks or even months), before the person is sentenced.
-It is during that delay between guilty plea and sentencing that an accused will often second guess their decision.
+It is during that delay between a guilty plea and sentencing that an accused will often second guess their decision.

 - Do you understand the charges against you?
 You would have answered, “Yes.”

 - Do you understand that by pleading guilty, you are waiving your right to a trial?
 You would have answered, “Yes.”

 - Is anybody forcing you to plead guilty?
 You would have answered “No.”

 - Do you understand that regardless of the sentence being recommended by the Crown and/or defence, it will ultimately be up to the judge what sentence you receive?
 You would have answered, “Yes.”

 By going through those questions with you, your lawyer and/or the court were making sure that your guilty plea was voluntary, informed, and unequivocal.
 If the court had any concerns about your plea being pressured, uninformed, or fickle, you would not have been permitted to plead guilty.